Sabine murder victim's body exhumed after 35 years – KION546

 “We’re working hard to solve this case and all of our other cold cases,” Sabine Parish sheriff’s Chief Deputy Brad Walker said.

-Leach was just 20 years old when she was shot multiple times on a Sunday evening at a convenience store on Highway 6.
+Leach was just 20 years old when she was stabbed on a Sunday evening at a convenience store on Highway 6.
 She was eight months pregnant.

 She was buried at Beulah Baptist Church Cemetery.